-11 See OCC Advisory Letter 97-7, Affordable Mortgage Portfolios.
+&lt;sup>12 See OCC Advisory Letter 97-7, Affordable Mortgage Portfolios.

 The OCC was the first federal banking agency to issue comprehensive anti-predatory lending guidance and anti-predatory lending regulations specifically applicable to the institutions we supervise -- national banks and their operating subsidiaries.
 Early in 2004, the OCC adopted regulations that address a fundamental characteristic of predatory lending - equity stripping.
-Under OCC rules, national banks are prohibited from making mortgage loans based predominantly on the foreclosure or liquidation value of the borrower's collateral, without regard to the borrower's ability to repay the loan according to its terms.
-12 In addition, while the OCC does not have the authority to issue regulations defining the specific acts and practices that are unfair or deceptive, and therefore unlawful under the Federal Trade

-Commission Act (FTC Act), 13 OCC regulations do prohibit national banks from engaging in any lending practice that would be unfair or deceptive within the meaning of the FTC Act.
-14
+For example, under OCC rules, national banks are prohibited from making mortgage loans based predominantly on the foreclosure or liquidation value of the borrower's collateral, without regard to the borrower's ability to repay the loan according to its terms.
+In addition, while the OCC does not have the authority to issue regulations defining the specific acts and practices that are unfair or deceptive, and therefore unlawful under the Federal Trade Commission Act (FTC Act), OCC regulations do prohibit national banks from engaging in any lending practice that would be unfair or deceptive within the meaning of the FTC Act.

 In 2005, the OCC issued additional regulatory standards for national banks to avoid potentially predatory lending practices in direct loan originations, loan purchases, and brokered transactions.
-These standards are entitled "Guidelines Establishing Standards for Residential Mortgage Lending Practices" (Part 30 guidelines).
-The Part 30 guidelines were drawn from principles contained in advisory letters on the same subjects that the OCC issued in 2003, 16 but
+These standards are entitled "Guidelines Establishing Standards for Residential

-12 12 C.F.R. §§ 7.4008(b) and 34.3(b).
+&lt;sup>13 12 C.F.R. §§ 7.4008(b) and 34.3(b).

-13 The Federal Reserve Board has exclusive authority to issue regulations that define the practices that are unfair or deceptive for banks under the FTC Act.
+&lt;sup>14 The Federal Reserve Board has exclusive authority to issue regulations that define the practices that are unfair or deceptive for banks under the FTC Act.
 15 U.S.C.
 57a(f)(1).

-14 12 C.F.R. §§ 7.4008(c) and 34.3(c).
+&lt;sup>15 12 C.F.R. §§ 7.4008(c) and 34.3(c).